ymyke/yfinance/README.md

 ### Timezone cache store

 When fetching price data, all dates are localized to stock exchange timezone.
-But timezone retrieval is relatively slow, so yfinance attemps to cache them in your users cache folder.
+But timezone retrieval is relatively slow so yfinance attemps to cache them in your users cache folder.
 You can direct cache to use a different location with `set_tz_cache_location()`:
 ```python